 Read time 8 minutes

 Recovering mailbox databases from Exchange 2016 can be very challenging if you don’t have backups or copies of the mailbox database.
-Usually, every user is not capable of restoring a mailbox database in Exchange 2016 as it requires in-depth knowledge of Exchange features and retention policies.
-However, Microsoft offers a reliable facility to recover mailboxes from Exchange 2016 – Recovery Database.
+Usually, not every user possesses technical knowledge or is capable of restoring a mailbox database in Exchange Server.
+Recovering or restoring Exchange database in Exchange Server to get deleted mailbox requires in-depth knowledge of Exchange features and retention policies.
+However, Microsoft offers a reliable facility to recover mailboxes from Exchange Server 2016 and 2019– Recovery Database.

 Recovery Database (RDB) is a unique database that enables users to mount the restored mailbox database and extract data from it as a part of a recovery operation.
 With RDB, you can recover mailboxes from a backup or a copy of the database without interrupting user access to the data.